GenesisFR/HowToBecomeGoodAtShooters/README.md

 - definition: laying down suppressive fire towards a cover a mob is using
 - mobs are unable to move or use their abilities (up to a certain extent) when suppressed (TODO: verify if Black Tusk controllers can still control their mini tank)
 - should be used sparingly, in the following cases: going for a flank, allowing teammates to push or when reviving someone in the open
-- suppressed enemies won't peek and may blind fire on your last known position (with good accuracy on higher difficulties), preventing most of your group from killing them
+- suppressed enemies won't peek and may blind fire at where they were suppressed from (with good accuracy on higher difficulties), therefore you should move a little after doing so
+- suppressing enemies will prevent most of your group from killing them

 ### Talents